Fight to keep Kentucky's last abortion clinic gets underway in court

 For women's health

-Governor Bevin's attorney Steve Pitt argued that the case is not about whether women in Kentucky have the right to an abortion, but whether and to what extent Kentucky has the right to regulate abortion.
+Bevin's attorney, Steve Pitt, argued that the case is not about whether women in Kentucky have the right to an abortion, but whether and to what extent Kentucky has the right to regulate abortion.
 He claimed the transfer and transport agreements were put in place to keep women safe in the event that complications arise while a woman is being treated at an abortion clinic.

-Pitt referenced a district court decision, WMPC vs. Baird, from Ohio where a federal judge ruled that traveling to another city, including one outside of a woman's home state, in order to have an abortion does not infringe on a woman's constitutional right to an abortion.
+Pitt referenced a district court decision, WMPC vs. Baird, from Ohio in which a federal judge ruled that traveling to another city, including one outside of a woman's home state, in order to have an abortion does not infringe on a woman's constitutional right to an abortion.

 He used a series of large maps to show that even if EMW Women's Surgical Center closed, women in Kentucky would still have access to abortions in cities in neighboring states.
 He said the maps showed that there is nowhere in Kentucky where women are not within 200 miles of an abortion facility in another state.